top of page

 • Explain how changing a thought can change a feeling

-8. The Greatest DBT Board Game
+8. The Greatest DBT Board Game on Earth

-Best for: In-person, telehealth with adaptation, groups
+Best for: Any DBT group including teens and adults Works with: In-person, telehealth with adaptation, groups

 The Greatest DBT Board Game uses a carnival theme, with different areas of the carnival corresponding to DBT skills.
 The fun game board includes the emotional roller coaster, Ferris wheel of distress, and the mindfulness tent.